xwf20050250/android-play-billing/ClassyTaxi/README.md

     * Link your Google Cloud Console project to the Google Play Developer Account

-        * Note: A Google Play Console account can only be linked to a single Google Cloud Console project, so **we recommend creating a dedicated Google Cloud Console project specifically for all of your Google Play Console needs**
+        * Note: A Google Play Console account can only be linked to a single Google Cloud Console project, so **we recommend creating a dedicated Google Cloud Console project that is shared by all apps in your Google Play Console**

         * Configure a service account in Google Cloud Console